The most unlikely plug in hybrid.

 Ugly is included at no extra cost.

-Welcome to CNET On Cars, the show all about high-tech cars and modern driving.
+The show all about high tech cars and modern driving.

 I'm Brian Cooley.